Sawan-333/hotelRatingMicroservice/README.md

 # hotelRatingMicroservice

-This is a project to implement rating of diffferent hotel by users
+This is a project to implement rating of different hotel by users